LaendleEnergy/LaendleEnergy.github.io/index.md

 _Author_: Dominik, Lucas

 - _Streaming-Infrastructure_:
-  Defining events, setting up redis publishing infrastructure, implementation of AccountUpdatedEvent + TaggingCreatedEvent (implemented by Felix, Bianca, Dominik)
+  Defining AccountUpdated & TaggingCreated events, setting up redis publishing infrastructure, implementation of AccountUpdatedEvent + TaggingCreatedEvent (implemented by Felix, Bianca, Dominik)
 - _Embedded_ (implemented by Lucas):
   Technical documentation, MicroGuardUDP Client reworked to act as the Simulator with the Test data
 - _Application BackEnd_:
-  Finalizing measurement database view by adjusting data collector repository, implementation of api for accumulated measurements for a given time period and bin number (implemented by Dominik), implementation of saving target and form validation, tests for account-management and household-management (implemented by Bianca)
+  Finalizing measurement database view by adjusting data collector repository, implementation of api for accumulated measurements for a given time period and bin number (implemented by Dominik), implementation of retrieving, adding and editing saving target, leaderboard, unit and integration tests for account-management and household-management, OpenAPI definition for account-management and household-management, consumer for TaggingCreatedEvent (implemented by Bianca)
 - _Application FrontEnd_:
-  Implementation of role-based rendering (implemented by Felix), creating of view for saving target and form validation (implemented by Bianca)
+  Implementation of role-based rendering (implemented by Felix), view for retrieving, adding and editing saving target, view for leaderboard, and form validation (implemented by Bianca)

 ---